j0ly/FirstProject/REPORT.md

 ## A1-Injection

+The content of the database can be deleted using SQL injection.

 ### How to identify
 Sign up some users to the event.
 Check from the Admin page.
 Then go to the Cancel page and enter: ```' OR '1'='1```.
 All the sign-ups are now gone, as you can see from the Admin page!